itublg/itucs-vmimage/memory-stick.rst

 	Step 3 – Choose from the drop-down list the USB memory stick you inserted.

-	Step 4 – Set the persistent file size to a small number to some value around 2048MB.
+	Step 4 – Set the persistent file size to some value around 2048MB.

 	Step 5 – Click Create.
 This process will take some time to complete.